Skip to content

 Irritable bowel syndrome (IBS) treatment available online today

-Request irritable bowel syndrome treatment today from our trusted, board-certified online doctors and get relief today.
-Get a new prescription or refill for IBS from a board-certified doctor online.*
+Request irritable bowel syndrome treatment today from our trusted, board-certified primary care doctors and get relief today.
+Get a new prescription or refill for IBS online.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of irritable bowel syndrome.
-Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
+Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist, notably a gastroenterologist (GI doctor) or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

 Learn about irritable bowel syndrome (IBS)

 Irritable bowel syndrome (IBS) is a common disorder that affects the digestive system, specifically, the large intestine, or the colon.
 It is also sometimes called irritable colon, spastic colon, or spastic colitis.
 As many as 1 in 5 adults have displayed signs and symptoms of irritable bowel syndrome.
 It is a functional gastrointestinal disorder.
-Functional gastrointestinal disorders are caused by issues with the gut-brain interaction.
+Functional gastrointestinal disorders are caused by issues with gut-brain interaction.
+The neurotransmitter serotonin, for example, is present in both the brain and the digestive system.
+Anxiety, depression, even stress & sleep issues (insomnia) can lead to IBS in some cases.

 IBS is typically classified as one of three categories: